-Make sure the cake is completely cool before moving forward.
-If you’d like > to make the cake several days in advance, wrap the cake in plastic wrap and > place it in the refrigerator. > - In a mixing bowl, beat the butter using an electric mixer until fluffy. > Add in the instant coffee granules that you dissolved in the milk.
-Add in > additional instant coffee granules, about 1 tsp at a time until you get your > desired coffee flavor. > - Begin to add the powdered sugar, about 1-2 cups at a time, mixing by hand > first, then with the electric mixer.
-Continue adding powdered sugar until > the frosting tastes good to you and is well mixed. > > Chocolate Ganache (make the ganache after you've frosted the cake) > > - Place chocolate chips in a medium heat-proof bowl.
+- Make sure the cake is completely cool before moving forward.
+If you’d like to make the cake several days in advance, wrap the cake in plastic wrap and place it in the refrigerator.

+- In a mixing bowl, beat the butter using an electric mixer until fluffy.
+Add in the instant coffee granules that you dissolved in the milk.
+Add in additional instant coffee granules, about 1 tsp at a time until you get your desired coffee flavor.

+- Begin to add the powdered sugar, about 1-2 cups at a time, mixing by hand first, then with the electric mixer.
+Continue adding powdered sugar until the frosting tastes good to you and is well mixed.

+- Make the ganache after you've frosted the cake.

+- Place chocolate chips in a medium heat-proof bowl.